 About the School of Counseling

-The School of Counseling houses three doctoral programs and four master's degree programs.
-Each of these programs is accredited by their respective accrediting bodies: American Psychological Association, Council for Accreditation of Counseling and Related Educational Programs (CACREP), and the American Association for Marriage and Family Therapy (AAMFT).
+The School of Counseling houses two doctoral programs and four master's degree programs.
+Each of these programs is accredited by their respective accrediting bodies: Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the American Association for Marriage and Family Therapy (AAMFT).
 This unique blending of programs has led to a mutual understanding and respect for the diversity within each of our mental health professions.
 The diversity of programs offered in the School of Counseling allows students to specialize in a particular professional that best fits their long-term professional career goals and their unique philosophy of mental health.

-School of Counseling students have the opportunity to train at the renowned Clinic for Individual and Family Counseling, a College of Education center that serves the mental health needs of the Greater Akron area.
+School of Counseling students have the opportunity to train at the renowned Clinic for Individual and Family Counseling that serves the mental health needs of the Greater Akron area.

 Our Mission Statement